mimik-ai/mimik-ai-developer-guide/03-multi-agent-architecture/README.md

   - [Step 2: Running the User Console web server](#step-2-running-the-user-console-web-server)

-The purpose of Scenario 3 is to demonstrate how to add Agent Machines to the edge Service Mesh and then to modify the existing Coordinator Machine by adding a new Agent Collection that supports Multi Agent Machines.
+The purpose of Scenario 3 is to demonstrate how to add Agent Machines to the mimik Service Mesh and then to modify the existing Coordinator Machine by adding a new Agent Collection that supports Multi Agent Machines.

 The machines in the scenario are the Agent Machines created previously in Scenario 1 and 2, plus a new Agent Machine you'll create in this scenario.

 # What You Need to Have On Hand

 This scenario requires that you have an additional machine on hand with either AMD/Intel or ARM processors.
-Each computer needs to be running the [latest version of mim OE](https://github.com/mim-OE/mim-OE-SE-Linux).
+Each computer needs to be running the [latest version of edgeEngine](https://github.com/mimik-mimOE/mimOE-SE-Linux).

-**We also assume** that you have done Scenario 1 and Scenario 2 previously and that the machines configured and added to the edge Service Mesh in those scenarios are operational and accessible.
+**We also assume** that you have done Scenario 1 and Scenario 2 previously and that the machines configured and added to the mimik Service Mesh in those scenarios are operational and accessible.

 # What You'll be Doing